What Is a Spiritual Journey? An Insider Guide to Transformation

 But in many cases, the journey is just a relatively steady progressive process without a singular “awakening” (at least, as the term is most often used).

-Can you help initiate someone else’s journey?
+Can I help initiate someone else’s journey?

 Unfortunately, you can not.
 The “inward turn” must be self-initiated.